 PNCC agrees with this finding and after thorough reconciliation, customer deposits will be applied to outstanding customer account balances in accordance with PNCC's Accounts Receivable Write-off policy.
 The CFO will ensure procedures are adhered to.
-Beginning 2017, the Company will keep observing the effectiveness of implemented procedures.
+The Company will keep observing the effectiveness of implemented procedures.